10 Most Common Causes of Electrical Fires

 Are There Warning Signs Before An Electrical Fire?

-Most warning signs of electrical fires are invisible and odourless and include discolored or charred outlets and switches, a tripping circuit breaker and a persistent burning plastic smell.
+Most warning signs of electrical fires are invisible and odourless and include discoloured or charred outlets and switches, a tripping circuit breaker and a persistent burning plastic smell.

 What Does An Electrical Fire Smell Like?